 This theatre is the third oldest in London that is still actively being used.
-It was built back in 1720 and is rife with ghosts and legend.
-Many actors have claimed to see various spirits throughout this aged theatre but not more so famous than that of Patrick Stewart.
+It was built back in 1720 and is rife with ghosts and legends.
+Many actors have claimed to see various spirits throughout this aged theatre, but not more so famous than that of Patrick Stewart.
 During a performance of Waiting for Godot in which he shared the stage with Sir Ian McKellen, Patrick Steward claimed to have seen a ghost.
 It startled him so that he almost left the stage.
 This spirit is believed to be the ghost of John Baldwin Bustone who was an actor-manager of the theatre until sometime in the mid-19th century.
-As it turns out he was also a close personal friend of Charles Dickens.
+As it turns out, he was also a close personal friend of Charles Dickens.

-This is an expansive cemetery which opened in 1839 and was created to provide the outskirts of London with a large modern cemetery.
+This is an expansive cemetery that opened in 1839 and was created to provide the outskirts of London with a large modern cemetery.
 It has two sections known as the East and West cemeteries.
 To date, this graveyard has 170,000 people buried on the premises and approximately 53,000 graves.
 The most famous occupants?
 None of other than Karl Marx, Charles Dickens, and Douglas Adams.

 This cemetery no stranger to hauntings and the macabre.
 There are numerous events that remain inexplicable to this day that have occurred on the Highgate Cemetery grounds.

-The Highgate Vampire is said to roam the grounds with piercing eyes and long black coat and top hat.
+The Highgate Vampire is said to roam the grounds with piercing eyes and a long black coat and top hat.
 Towering at an impressive 7 feet tall, he repeatedly vanishes into thin air when witnesses approach.

 A red-eyed ghoul has been known to peer through the cemetery gates at anyone who stops their car along the road outside the fence.